 Ahhh – it’s sunny San Diego!
 A solo trip to San Diego is high on many bucket lists.
 It is one of the most popular tourist destinations in the U.S. Between the beaches, relaxed vibes, and never-ending sunshine; I can understand why it’s stolen many solo travelers’ hearts.
+The views, food, and weather make it hard to leave.

 I loved the number of things to do alone in San Diego.
 And unlike other cities I’ve covered in my solo female travel guides, such as Charleston, New Orleans, and Houston, there is a ton to do outdoors in San Diego.
 You can take advantage of the weather for sure!
 Here’s what else you should know when planning your solo trip to San Diego.